-The focus of this activity is to encourage students to check their shape to ensure/prove that it is a hexagon.
+The focus of this activity is to encourage students to use pattern blocks to make a shape and check to ensure or prove that it is a hexagon.
 Students need to develop an understanding that good mathematicians find solutions to problems, check to see if their solution is correct and explain their thinking.

 - Identify the qualities of a good mathematician